Cyberpunk 2077 is a mess — how to get your refund (and what to play instead)

 Cloudpunk ($29.99; amazon.com)

-Final Fantasy games have been delivering immersive cyberpunk worlds for decades, and the new Final Fantasy 7 Remake realizes that setting better than any game in the series.
-A gorgeous top-to-bottom retelling of the 1997 classic, Final Fantasy 7 Remake immerses players in the futuristic city of Midgar where they’ll battle the nefarious Shinra corporation in thrilling combat while experiencing a fresh take on the story of Cloud Strife and company.
+Final Fantasy games have been delivering immersive cyberpunk worlds for decades, and the new Final Fantasy VII Remake realizes that setting better than any game in the series.
+A gorgeous top-to-bottom retelling of the 1997 classic, Final Fantasy VII Remake immerses players in the futuristic city of Midgar, where they’ll battle the nefarious Shinra Inc. in thrilling combat while experiencing a fresh take on the story of Cloud Strife and company.

 Deus Ex ($6.99; steampowered.com)